RiftValleySoftware/RVS_Checkbox/README.md

 Images are simple.
 They are always rendered in ["template" mode](https://developer.apple.com/documentation/uikit/uiimage/renderingmode/alwaystemplate), so they are "silhouettes," and are colored by the control's tint.

 Additionally, `RVS_Checkbox` brings the "three-state" checkbox that is found in the Mac, to iOS.
 That means it is possible to have an "OFF," "ON," and "indeterminate" mode (I call it "CLEAR").
-The default appearence is the circular checkbox, and the default mode is "binary," like UISwitch.
+The default appearence is the circular checkbox, and the default mode is "binary," like [`UISwitch`](https://developer.apple.com/documentation/uikit/uiswitch).

 Here are what the images looks like (the color is controlled by the [`tintColor` property](https://developer.apple.com/documentation/uikit/uiview/1622467-tintcolor) of the control):
 <table style="text-align:center">